 Table 4 Condition- vs person-first language in the Australian obesity corpus

 For the statistical analysis, we resampled the corpus without replacement, selecting 1000 articles in a batch 10000 times.
 We then determined the count of articles that used condition-first and person-first language (discussed below) and the frequency per million words of each of these two language types in generated subcorpora.
-The mean frequency of person-first language across the bootstrap-generated subcorpora was 8.23 words per million, while the mean frequency of condition-first language was 284.74 words per million; this difference was statistically significant with a large effect size (see Supplementary Note 1).
+The mean frequency of person-first language across the resampled subcorpora was 8.23 words per million, while the mean frequency of condition-first language was 284.74 words per million; this difference was statistically significant with a large effect size (see Supplementary Note 1).

 This tendency also holds when the number of articles containing condition-first and person-first language are considered.
 In the full corpus, condition-first language is used in 9-14% of articles from all sources (7-14% of articles per year), while person-first language is used in less than 1% of articles (0.17-1.14% of articles per year).
 Furthermore, nearly half of articles that use person-first language also use condition-first language (Figure 1).
 Looking at the resampled data, the mean number of articles using person-first language across all subcorpora is 4.03 articles (per 1000) compared to 122.54 for condition-first language – this difference is statistically significant with a large effect size (see Supplementary Note 2).